-- (2) The elevation of the top of obstacles shall be shown to the nearest (next higher) meter or foot. - (3) When the heights of obstacles above a datum other than mean sea level are shown, the datum shall be the aerodrome elevation except that, at aerodromes having an instrument runway (or runways) with a threshold elevation more than 2 m (7 ft.) below the aerodrome elevation, the chart datum shall be the threshold elevation of the runway to which the instrument approach is related.
+- (3) [5] When the heights of obstacles above a datum other than mean sea level are shown, the datum shall be the aerodrome elevation except that, at aerodromes having an instrument runway (or runways) with a threshold elevation more than 2 m (7 ft.) below the aerodrome elevation, the chart datum shall be the threshold elevation of the runway to which the instrument approach is related. - (4) (6) Where a datum other than mean sea level is used, it shall be stated in a prominent position on the chart. - (5)(7) Where an obstacle free zone has not been established for a precision approach runway Category I, this shall be indicated.

-- (4) Where a datum other than mean sea level is used, it shall be stated in a prominent position on the chart. - (5) Where an obstacle free zone has not been established for a precision approach runway Category I, this shall be indicated. - (6) Obstacles that penetrate the visual segment surface shall be identified on the chart.
+(6) Obstacles that penetrate the visual segment surface shall be identified on the chart.